Top

 Harassment can appear in any environment, even where people seem respectful.
 Sexual harassment creates emotional, physical, and professional harm.
 It can hurt job performance, damage well-being, or disrupt daily work.
 Recognizing the signs early helps you take action to protect your interests and mental health.

-Our legal team provides tailored guidance for employees working within Houston’s major industries, including energy, healthcare, shipping, and technology.
+Our employment law team at Shellist Lazarz Slobin provides tailored guidance for employees working within Houston’s major industries, including energy, healthcare, shipping, and technology.
 These workplaces often bring together teams from diverse backgrounds, making clear and respectful interaction a priority.
 We know the unique challenges Houston’s workforce faces and use our firsthand knowledge of local business environments to defend our clients’ rights in a range of workplace settings.
 The variety of cases we see gives us an informed perspective on the types of harassment that can arise and the most effective strategies for addressing them.

-Contact the Houston employment lawyers of Shellist Lazarz Slobin at (713) 352-3433 for an initial consultation if you are experiencing an uncomfortable situation on the job as a result of sexual harassment.
+Contact Shellist Lazarz Slobin at (713) 352-3433 for an initial consultation if you are experiencing an uncomfortable situation on the job as a result of sexual harassment.

 Recognizing Examples of Sexual Harassment in the Workplace